jianjiang12/MLP-for-2D-ices/README.md

 This directory contains the atomic structures of main 2D ices in LAMMPS data format.

 * `MLP`:
+Machine learning potential model used in PIMD simulations to produce the results in work#1.

+* `MLP_twist`:
-Machine learning potential model used in PIMD simulations to produce the results in this work.
+Machine learning potential model used in PIMD simulations to produce the results in work#2.